 Our symptoms may vary, but we share a common bond: we are powerless over food and our lives are unmanageable.
 This common problem has led those in OA to seek and find a common solution in the Twelve Steps, the Twelve Traditions, and the nine tools of Overeaters Anonymous.

-OA is not affiliated with any public or private organization, political movement, ideology, or religious doctrine; we take no position on outside issues.
-Members attend meetings and work the Twelve Steps to achieve abstinence and freedom from compulsive eating.
-We encourage you to attend at least six different meetings to see if OA is for you.
-You can also call the hotline (801-997-0548 text).
+OA is not connected with any public or private group, religion, or political view.
+Members go to meetings and work on the twelve steps to help them stop compulsive eating.
+If you’re interested, try going to at least six meetings to see if it’s for you.
+You can contact us by calling the hotline at 801-997-0548 or texting.

-The concept of abstinence is the basis of OA’s program of recovery.
-By admitting the inability to control compulsive overeating in the past and abandoning the idea that all one needs is “a little willpower,” it becomes possible to abstain from overeating — one day at a time.
+The concept of abstinence is the basis of a person’s program of recovery.
+By admitting the inability to control compulsive eating in the past and abandoning the idea that all one needs is “a little willpower,” it becomes possible to abstain from overeating — one day at a time.

 While a diet can help us lose weight, it often intensifies the compulsion to overeat.
-The solution offered by OA does not include diet tips.
 We don’t furnish food plans or diets, counseling services, hospitalization, or treatment; nor do we participate in or conduct research and training in the field of eating disorders.

 We offer unconditional acceptance and support through readily available OA meetings, which are self-supported through voluntary contributions.